Prepsmith/circleci_webhook_listener/readme.md

   webhooks:
     - url: {yourWebHookAddress}:{portWebHookListener}/webhook
 ```
 in your circle.yml file write a copy command for all the files that need to be downloaded, to the $CIRCLE_ARTIFACTS directory, after the lines that build your project.
-For example and android project:
+For example an android project:
 ```
 test:
   override: